If you are ever in an accident or require surgery – the hospital you choose matters more than most realize.

-The study’s authors looked at 22 million hospital admissions across the U.S. and adjusted for factors like age, sex, severity of illness and more.
+The study’s authors looked at 22 million hospital admissions across the U.S. and adjusted for factors like age, sex, the severity of illness, and more.

 Unfortunately, no hospitals were specifically identified in the study.
 The study authors agreed not to reveal institutional names in order to gain access to the data.

 When asked to explain such a wide disparity of results, one of the study’s authors, Dr. Barry Rosenberg said that much of the difference in outcomes can be explained by the skill of the medical staff and the culture of each hospital.

 Can patients determine in advance which hospitals to entrust their care?

 And the authors stress information like that should be made available – but is actually increasingly difficult to obtain.

 “This paper raises the question of why don’t we have broader outcomes measurement and transparency around performance,” said Dr. Justin B. Dimick, one of the authors and a surgeon and researcher at the University of Michigan.